nakov/NakovForwardServer/README.md

     java NakovForwardServer

 # ngrok
-Finally, if ou have more advanced needs, you might find this localhost tunelling software useful: https://ngrok.com
+Finally, if you have more advanced needs, you might find this localhost tunelling software useful: https://ngrok.com